openshift/enhancements/enhancements/cluster-logging/container-log-throttling.md

 ## Summary

   Container log throttling is a set of capabilities in OpenShift aimed at providing cluster administrators with means of controlling logging policies and logging throughput of individual containers or their groupings.
-Containers are considered sources of two log streams, stdout and stderr, that are together routed by the container runtime to a log file on the cluster node.
+Containers generate two log streams, stdout and stderr, that the container runtime routes to a log file on the cluster node.
 Stdout and stderr log streams are controlled separately.
   The following logging policies are proposed:
   1. Passthrough
      Unrestricted logging.
 For backward compatibility, this is the default if no policy is specified.
 It is an error to specify a rate limit with this policy.